mobiata/MBRequest/README.md

 ## ARC Support

-MBRequest and MBCommon do not currently support [ARC (Automatic Reference Counting)][ARC].
-This may change in the future.
-For now, if you are using ARC in your own projects, you will need to set the `-fno-objc-arc` compiler flag on all MBRequest and MBCommon files.
+MBRequest and MBCommon use [ARC (Automatic Reference Counting)][ARC].
+If you are not using ARC in your own projects, you will need to set the `-fobjc-arc` compiler flag on all MBRequest and MBCommon files.
 To do this:

 1. Launch Xcode for your project.
 2. Navigate to the "Builds Phases" tab of your target(s).
-3. Find all MBRequest and MBCommon source files and add `-fno-objc-arc` to the "Compiler Flags" column.
+3. Find all MBRequest and MBCommon source files and add `-f-objc-arc` to the "Compiler Flags" column.

-## JSON Support

-MBCommon defines a couple of methods in `MBJSON.h` that allow MBCommon and MBRequest to easily encode and decode [JSON][JSON] strings.
-These methods should work without configuration and will automatically use whichever JSON library you have included in your project.
-Or, if your project targets OS X 10.7 (Lion) or iOS 5, you don't need to include any library as [`NSJSONSerialization`](NSJSONSerialization) can be used, instead.
-The currently supported JSON libraries are:

-* [JSONKit][JSONKit]
-* [SBJson][SBJson]

 ## Localization